 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

-5. From the Internet Connection Type menu, select Auto Detect.
+- Select ADVANCED > Advanced Setup > IPv6.
+The IPv6 page displays. - 5.
+From the Internet Connection Type menu, select Auto Detect.

 The router automatically detects the information in the following fields: